stephanbcbauer/standards.catena-x.github.io/docs/guides/howto-use-vault-secrets-with-argocd.md

 ## Configure The ArgoCD App To Use AVP

-To enable your ArgoCD app to use the AVP plugin there are two mandatory steps required:
+To enable your ArgoCD app to use the AVP plugin there is a mandatory step required:

 - Configure the app to use one of the available AVP plugins
-- Provide an environment variable _AVP_Secret_ to the plugin with _vault-secret_ as value

 :::info Your Vault Secret